DIFFERENCE BETWEEN AGGRAVATED ASSAULT vs. ASSAULT

 How can I get more information about this topic?

-If you are charged with this or any other type of criminal offense you should contact a competent defense attorney skilled in the practice of criminal law immediately in order to begin work on your defense.
-The Bigham Law Firm has the attorneys with the experience, expertise, and resources to properly represent you in these difficult types of cases.
+If you are charged with a criminal offense you should contact a competent defense attorney skilled in the practice of criminal law immediately in order to begin work on your defense.
+The Bigham Law Firm has the attorneys with the experience and resources to properly represent you in these difficult types of criminal defense cases.

 If you would like more information about how to protect yourself in any criminal case, please call the Bigham Law Firm at (979) 743-4153 for a free consultation.